marinov98/MarinMacs/emacs_config/README.md

 ## Note before beginning
 - Any errors you get can be googled and every package can also be checked online

+## Fonts
+- Hack (What I use currently)
+- Source Code Pro
+- Inconsolata

 ## General settings
 - linium(line numbers)
 - tabspace: 4